fdiaspp/knowledge-base/tools/gcp/bigquery_slots.md

 ```
 So, in average, we'll have 75 slots used on that hour.
 But this couldnt be any that efficient to determine how many slots we wanna have available on our org.
-I mean, we can see that there is a pick and that this job will, at least, be delayed.
+I mean, we can see that there is a peak and that this job will, at least, be delayed.
 We are using 75 slots in average per hour, and 4.534 per second untill this execution hit its end.